-LTYO is a community based organisation, formed with the aim of challenging all dangers affecting youth development.
-LTYO works by protecting child rights and providing care and support to needy people such as orphans, people with disabilities, the vulnerable, the victimised and people living with HIV AIDS.
+YAF is a community based organisation, formed with the aim of challenging obstacles affecting youth development.
+YAF works by protecting the rights of children and young people, and providing care and support to vulnerable people such as orphans, people with disabilities, and people living with HIV/AIDS.
 One of its programmes is the provision of vocational training to provide employment opportunities.

 The aims of YOHAD are to contribute towards the promotion of gender equality, reduction of new HIV infection among the youth and care and support to infected and affected households.
 They also aim to address issues surrounding climate change and the promotion of sustainable rural livelihoods through the meaningful involvement and participation of youths.
 Tools for Self Reliance support YOHAD in its vocational education programme.